microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

     IrmPolicyTitle
         A **string** that the Office Online will display to the user indicating the :abbr:`IRM (Information Rights Management)` policy for the file.
 This value should be combined with :term:`IrmPolicyDescription`.

+    LastModifiedTime
+        A **string** that represents the last time that the file was modified.
+This time must always be a must be a :abbr:`UTC (Coordinated Universal Time)` time, and must be formatted in ISO 8601 round-trip format.
+For example, ``"2009-06-15T13:45:30.0000000Z"``.

     PresenceProvider
         A **string** that identifies the provider of information that Office Online may use to discover